 A Docker Container is launched by running an image.
 An image is an executable package that includes everything needed to run an application--the code, runtime, libraries, environment variables, and configuration files.

 A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with the state, or a user process).
-You can see a list of your running containers with the command, docker ps, just as you would in Linux.

 Docker Compose is a tool to define and run multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services, so with a single command, you create and launch all services from the configuration.
 Check the official docker-compose documentation for more info.